-- What grade level is my child closest to? (find the grade level in that subject)
+- What grade level is the child closest to?
+Find the grade level in that subject.

-- Which concept can I focus in on? (computation in math, literacy in ELA?)
+- Which concept can I focus on?
+Computation in math, literacy in ELA?

 Take some time with the documents.
-They are a little overwhelming at first, but can be super helpful over time.
+They are a little overwhelming at first but can be helpful over time.

-How to use learning continua for your disabled child:
+How to use learning continua for your neurodivergent or disabled child:

-- plot your child on a continuum to see where he’s at
+- Plot a child on a continuum to see where they’re at

-- assess/evaluate your child’s progress (like a rubric) by highlighting the goals reached
+- Assess/evaluate a child’s progress (like a rubric) by highlighting the goals reached

-- your child can asses/evaluate himself as an active participant in the planning/learning process
+- A child can assess/evaluate themselves as an active participant in the planning/learning process

-- use the continua to speak with other professionals that work with your child (a PT might be interested in a gross motor continuum while an SLP would be interested in the ELA continua you’re using)
+- Use the continua to speak with other professionals that work with the child (a PT might be interested in a gross motor continuum while an SLP would be interested in the ELA continua you’re using)

-- differentiate your teaching to the needs/levels of each of your children (one continuum for each child–or one continuum highlighted in different colors representing each child)
+- Differentiate your teaching to the needs/levels of each of the children (one continuum for each child–or one continuum highlighted in different colors representing each child)

-Even if your child has learning difficulties or developmental delays, it is advised to plot him on a learning continuum.
-It gives you the visual representation of where he is at and as well as clear objectives to help guide him to the next phase.
+Even if the child has learning difficulties or developmental delays, plot them on a learning continuum.
+It gives you the visual representation of where they’re at and as well as clear objectives to help guide them to the next phase.

 But the terminology is different from one continuum to another?

-If you look at the links above, you’ll likely notice that each country/province/state has their own progression of learning and the terminology differs for each location.
-In fact, you’ll find that even independent publishers come up with their own wording.
-Some use the words “emerging” to mean “developing” and “beginning to”, and some use each of those within the same continuum so that one “emerges”, develops” and then “begins to…”
+Each country/province/state has their own progression of learning and the terminology differs for each location.
+You’ll find that even independent publishers come up with their own wording.
+Some use the words “emerging” to mean “developing” and “beginning to,” and some use each of those within the same continuum so that one “emerges,” develops,” and then “begins to…”

 In essence, they all aim to do the same thing.

-If you choose another resource (such as those in the suggestions below), stick with those for while.
-This ensures that you not only become proficient with the terminology, but you’ll be able to actually see the progress over time.
+If you choose to move away from standardized language, use can another resource (such as those in the suggestions below).
+This ensures that you not only become proficient with the terminology, but you’ll be able to see the progress over time.

 Alternatives to Ministry Learning Progressions

 Many publishers have created their own continua.
-You can find learning continua per subject, per level and per concept just as easily as you can find recipes on Pinterest.
+You can find learning continua per subject, per level, and per concept.

 Keep in mind that a good continuum doesn’t label the stages by age or grade level.

 I’d love to know what questions/hesitations you might have about using educational continua.
 Or, do you already use them and have a link to share?
-I’d love to hear from you in the comments below.

-First Steps Reading Developmental Continuum sample – This article talks about the First Steps tool that was developed in Australia, but is used in Canada and the USA as well.
+- First Steps Reading Developmental Continuum sample – The First Steps tool was developed in Australia but is used in Canada and the USA as well.

-Meeting Your Child Where He’s At: Progress vs Performance
+- Meeting A Learner Where They’re At: Progress Versus Performance